Kakaranara/Kakaranara/README.md

 ### Hi there 👋

-Im just an informatic student who like mobile programming 😄 <br>
+Im just an informatic student who like mobile programming :D <br>
 now im in learn of kotlin and flutter project to make a multiplatform mobile development.